pognibene/serverlessjavadoc/README.md

  This may change in the future, with annotations used for handlers as well. (besides, making a maven plugin for the tool kind of requires this)
 * The classpath building is a bit slow.
 This is actually a limitation of maven.
-* The generated open api document has no servers definitions.
-This is a limitation of the serverless.yaml files, as there's no standard way to declare the URL where an API is to be deployed.
-We may add some support for the serverless-domain-manager though to make this better.
-Or use a specific documentation tag in the serverless file for ease of use.
 * no maven plugin yet.
 There are some specific limitations with maven, the first one being that we can't easily analyse the source code outside of the current module.
 So we'll have to revert to compiled class and annotation analysis for everything, including Handler documentation.
 Also, only one API can be documented at a time,